What is the H-1B Cap-Gap and How does it affect F-1 Students?

 The H-1B cap is the Congressionally-mandated limit on the number of individuals who may be granted H-1B status during each fiscal year.
 For FY08, the cap is 65,000.

-Many employers file H-1B petitions on behalf of F-1 academic students after their post-completion OPT expires.
+Many employers file H-1B petitions on behalf of F-1 academic students during or after their post-completion OPT expires.
 Under the previous regulation (and unchanged by the Interim Final Rule published April 8, 2008), an employer could not file, and USCIS could not approve, an H-1B petition submitted earlier than six months before the date of actual need for the beneficiary’s services or training.

 As a result, the earliest date that an employer can file an H-1B petition for consideration under the next fiscal year cap is April 1, for an October 1 employment start date.
 If that H-1B petition and the accompanying change of status request are approved, the earliest date that the student may start approved H-1B employment is October 1.